 b.
 During that time, they also received Divine revelation – the Mosaic Law.
 God communicated to them His holy standard.

 3. The land of Canaan represents the destination of God’s people after they have been set free from degrading bondage.

 a.
-Not our ultimate destination, as the famous hymns would have it.
+This is not our ultimate destination, as some well-known hymns would have it.
 Those hymns suggest that Canaan represents heaven.

 i.
 As the lines to Swing Low, Sweet Chariot go: